Eat to Avoid Pain

 Certain substances in alcohol, such as tyramine and sulfites, are thought to trigger migraines.
 Because alcohol increases blood flow to the brain, the effects may be even more intense.
 Darker alchoholic beverages like red wine are more problematic than lighter colored beverages like white wine.
 If alcohol is a trigger for you, but you'd like to enjoy it on occasion, ask your doctor about taking preventive medication or choose a beverage that doesn't trigger a migraine.
 Some preventive medications are prescribed daily and some are given periodically.

 Processed meats such as cold cuts often contain tyramine and food additives such as nitrites, which trigger migraines in some people.
 Headaches caused by food additives are usually felt on both sides of the head (in contrast to a classic migraine, which affects one side at a time).

 Many people experience that brief stab of severe pain that comes with eating or drinking something too cold.
 Often called "ice cream headaches" or "brain freeze," this sensation occurs in the middle of the forehead and usually lasts less than 5 minutes.
 But for people prone to migraines, it can be the beginning of a full-fledged attack.
 According to experts, more than 90% of migraine sufferers say they have to be cautious with cold foods/drinks.

 Avoid Aged Cheeses

 For some people, aged cheeses trigger migraines.
-The culprit may be a substance called tyramine.
+The culprit may be tyramine.
 The longer a food ages, the more tyramine it may contain.
 Cheeses to consider avoiding include: